Academics

 Meet Our Hens

-Norfolk Collegiate’s Outdoor Learning Lab is also home to our five resident Buff Orpington hens.
+Norfolk Collegiate’s Outdoor Learning Lab is also home to our five resident Silkie hens.
 The hens were named by the students after historical women and include:

 • Amelia | Named after aviator Amelia Earhart